gilzoide/pega-texto/tutorial.md

 flag, also available from the `pkg-config` command.
 You may also compile *pega-texto* as a static library by passing `-DBUILD_SHARED_LIBS=OFF` to *CMake*.
+On Unix systems, a symbolic link to the library is created with the major version, so you may also link with `-lpega-texto1` or `-lpega-texto2`, or with `pkg-config pega-texto1 --libs` and `pkg-config pega-texto2 --libs`.

 Creating and destroying Expressions